jdepares/SEPM-A2/README.txt

 21. In the “Projects:” section ensure “SEPM-A2 ([filepath])” is ticked.
 22. Click “Finish”
 23. The project will now appear in the “Project Explorer” section on the left.
+24. Double click the SEPMA2.java file to open it.
+25. Now that SEPM is open in the main window, right click the window -> "Run As" -> Java Application
+26. After you have run it once, you can begin running it by pressing the green arrow button in the main menu instead.
+Either press the arrow button dirctly, or click its drop-down arrow and run SEPMA2.

+Troubleshooting
+If you are downloading the code again, remember to delete the old version from Eclipse.
+You can do this by:
+1. In the "Project Explorer" tab on the left of an open Eclipse window, right click SEPM-A2 and click "Delete".
+2. Tick the box "Delete project contents on disk (cannot be undone).
+3. Ensure any zipped or unzipped verisons are deleted.
+They will likely be in your Downloads or Documents folder.
+4. Now that your workspace is tidy, begin from "Getting Started" step 1.